-4. Let the fun begin!
+4. Let the fun begin!: 30 minutes

-This is your activity for the meeting, work on a badge, journey, or complete other activities during this time plan 30 minutes to 1 hour according to your meeting time.
+This is your activity for the meeting, work on a badge, journey, or complete other activities during this time.
+Allow girls time to work independently, or share their ideas with the troop.

-5. Clean Up -
+5. Clean Up: 5 minutes

 Girl Scouts clean up all supplies because Girl Scouts always leave a place cleaner than they found it.
-Plan about five minutes.

-6. Closing -
+6. Closing: 5-10 minutes

 Let your troop decide how they will end each meeting - a song, a game, a Girl Scout tradition.
-Plan 5-10 minutes for this.
+A common way to end is with the Girl Scout Friendship Circle.
+More information about this is located on page 23.